-The name "Irish Whiskey/Uisce Beatha Eireannach /Irish Whisky" applies to spirits distilled and matured in Ireland including Northern Ireland and which complies with Regulation (EC) No 110/2008 of the European Parliament and of the Council and of the Irish Whiskey Act 1980 and its amendments.
-Adherence to these stipulations enables such spirits to comply with the requisite Product Category 2 whisky/whiskey of Annex II of Regulation EC) No 110/2008 and merit the Geographic Indicator: "Irish Whiskey/Uisce Beatha Eireannach /Irish Whisky" in Annex III of the Regulation EC) No 110/2008.
+The name "Irish Whiskey/ Uisce Beatha Eireannach/ Irish Whisky" applies to spirits distilled and matured in Ireland including Northern Ireland and which complies with the requirements of Regulation (EC) No 110/2008 of the European Parliament and of the Council of 15 January 2008 and the requirements of the Irish Whiskey Act 1980 and its amendments.
+Adherence to these stipulations enables such spirits to comply with the requisite category whisky/whiskey, i.e. Product Category 2 Annex II of the Regulation (EC) No 110/2008 and merit the Geographic Indicator: "Irish Whiskey/ Uisce Beatha Eireannach/ Irish Whisky" as outlined in Annex III of the Regulation EC) No 110/2008.

-The general classification "Irish Whiskey/Uisce Beatha Eireannach /Irish Whisky" also contains the following three varieties, each with their own specific technical specifications, namely "Pot Still Irish Whiskey/Irish Pot Still Whiskey", "Malt Irish Whiskey/ Irish Malt Whiskey" and "Grain Irish Whiskey/Irish Grain Whiskey".
-Where the variety name is used to describe an "Irish Whiskey/Uisce Beatha Eireannach /Irish Whisky" then the production method for this whiskey must strictly adhere to the technical specification defined for that whiskey.
+The general classification "Irish Whiskey/ Uisce Beatha Eireannach/ Irish Whisky" also contains the following three varieties, each with their own specific technical specifications, namely "Pot Still Irish Whiskey/Irish Pot Still Whiskey", "Malt Irish Whiskey/ Irish Malt Whiskey" and "Grain Irish Whiskey/Irish Grain Whiskey".
+Where the variety name is used to describe an "Irish Whiskey/ Uisce Beatha Eireannach/ Irish Whisky" then the production method for this whiskey must strictly adhere to the technical specification defined for that whiskey.